AndreDrummer/tiutiu/readme-en-us.md

     <td><img src="assets/repo/Country Selection 2.jpeg" alt="USA Selected" width="200"/></td>
   </tr>
 </table>

+## 🌐 Internationalization
+Tiutiu is available in three languages: Portuguese, English and Spanish.
+The application automatically detects the language of the user's device and adjusts the interface accordingly, providing a personalized and accessible experience for people from different regions of the world.

+If your device is set to any of these languages, the app will automatically display in the corresponding language.
+This functionality ensures that all users can navigate Tiutiu with ease, regardless of their location.

 ### 🔗 Social Media Integration
 Share animal profiles directly to your favorite social networks, such as Instagram, Facebook, and WhatsApp.
 Each share helps increase the visibility of animals that need a new home!